 - a) The 2024 Legislative session funded the Fire Hydrant Replacement Phase II project.
 The request was originally for \$550,000 to finish out the project, but only \$275,000 was funded.
 The City has worked over the last three years to replace 215 old and inoperable fire hydrants throughout the city.
 There are currently 110 fire hydrants remaining that are still in need of replacement.
 These new hydrants will benefit residents in close proximity in obtaining homeowners insurance, they will benefit the City with FDEP required flushing of drinking water and will benefit the all City residents with fire suppression and control.
-The funding should cover 55 of the remaining needed 110 hydrants. - b) An agreement has not yet been received report will be updated once the agreement has been executed. - c) Introductory meeting with state legislative grants staff held 7/25/24.
+The funding should cover 55 of the remaining needed 110 hydrants. - b) An agreement has not yet been received report will be updated once the agreement has been executed. - c) Introductory meeting with state legislative grants staff held 7/25/24 state staff stated that an agreement would not be drafted until a purchase order for the hydrants has been approved.
+City Manager Wade is working on this.